 Harold Jackson, Los Angeles Rams receiver (1968, 1973 to 1977):

-Three of his five Pro Bowls, more than 3,000 of his career 10,372 yards receiving and 36 of his 76 career touchdowns came with the Rams, where he started wearing No. 48 for just two games as a rookie in 1968.
-He was traded to Philadelphia and emerged as en elite receiver.
-The Rams re-acquired him in exchange for quarterback Roman Gabriel.
-Statistically, his greatest NFL game came against Dallas on October 14, 1973, when he caught seven passes for 238 yards and four touchdowns, which came during a streak of four games where he caught 13 passes for 422 yards and eight TDs).
+Best known: Three of his five Pro Bowls, more than 3,000 of his career 10,372 yards receiving and 36 of his 76 career touchdowns came with the Rams, where he began as a rookie No. 48 for just two games in 1968 before he was traded to Philadelphia and emerged as en elite receiver.
+The Rams re-acquired him in 1973 — but the price was quarterback Roman Gabriel.
+Statistically, Jackson’s greatest NFL game came against Dallas on October 14, 1973 when he caught seven passes for 238 yards and four touchdowns, which came amidst a streak of four games where he caught 13 passes for 422 yards and eight TDs.

 Have you heard this story: